Minneapolis–Saint Paul: Rivalry

-Geography and geology
+Geology

 Like much of Minnesota, the Twin Cities area was shaped by water and ice over millions of years.
 The area's land sits atop thick layers of sandstone and limestone laid down as seas encroached upon and receded from the region.
 Erosion caused natural caves to develop, which were expanded into mines when white settlers came to the area.
 During Prohibition, at least one speakeasy was built into these hidden spaces—eventually refurbished as Saint Paul's Wabasha Street Caves.

 Lakes across the area were formed and altered by the movement of glaciers.
 This left many bodies of water in the region, some with unusual shapes.
 For example, Lake Minnetonka, toward the western side of the Twin Cities, consists of a complex arrangement of channels and large bays.
 Elevations in the area range from 1376 ft above sea level in the northwest metro to 666 ft at the edge of the Mississippi River in the southeast.

-Because it is relatively easy to dig through limestone and there are many natural and manmade open spaces, it has often been proposed that the area should consider building subways for public transportation.
-That could be less expensive in the Twin Cities than in many other places, but would still be much more expensive than surface projects.